Anacostia 2nd High Residential Pressure Reducing Valve Installation Project

 As part of this project, DC Water continues to contact affected property owners to make them aware of the upcoming water pressure increase and the need to have a PRV installed.
 If permitted by the property owner, DC Water’s contractor will purchase and install a PRV in eligible residential properties at no cost to the property owner.
 DC Water’s contractor will schedule an appointment with the owner or his/her representative to install the PRV prior to the scheduled water pressure increase.

 If you have received a mailing with copies of the Agreement to authorize the PRV installation, please submit your signed Agreement as soon as possible, so we can schedule your PRV installation appointment.
-The deadline to return your signed Agreement to DC Water has been extended to March 1, 2018.
-Please note that this offer deadline will not be extended again, so don’t miss your chance to take advantage of this free offer.
 Information has also been provided to affected property owners whose homes will experience increased pressure but will not require PRV installation.

 - Estimated construction start (PRV installations): Spring 2017